 Work backward from your delivery date to establish your design and production timelines.
 Add dates of important global fashion events, like New York Fashion Week, to your calendar to help set goals.

 Wholesale played a huge part in the growth of Sarah’s brand in the beginning.
-After navigating other sales channels, she’s recently returned to a wholesale strategy.
+After navigating other sales channels like her own retail store, she’s recently returned to a wholesale strategy.

 - Wholesale to Scale: How One Entrepreneur is Keeping Up With Demand

 - Handshake: Handpicked Wholesale Market

 10. Build an online store for your clothing company

 Let’s make sure you have a solid online business idea.
 Does your clothing line business plan detail how you will handle shipping and fulfillment, packaging, and online customer service?
 Is your production method able to accommodate single orders?